marcglasberg/async_redux/README.md

 ### Is AsyncRedux a minimalist or lightweight Redux version?

 No. AsyncRedux is concerned with being "easy to use", not with being lightweight.
 In terms of library code size it's larger than the original Redux implementation.
-However it's still very small, and will make the total application code smaller than with the vanilla implementation, because of the boilerplate reduction.
+However, it's still very small, and will make the total application code smaller than with the vanilla implementation, because of the boilerplate reduction.
 In terms of speed/performance there should be no differences in respect to the vanilla implementation.

 ### Is the AsyncRedux architecture useful for small projects?